File an Appeal to a UC Service Center

 When the department has made an Unemployment Compensation (UC) eligibility determination, both parties (claimant and employer) will be sent a copy of the determination.
 Under Section 501(e) of the Pennsylvania Unemployment Compensation Law, a determination becomes final unless an appeal is timely filed.

 The claimant or the employer may file an appeal to a determination no later than 21 calendar days after the determination date provided on the notice of determination to a UC Appeals Referee and a hearing will be scheduled.
-When the 15th day of the appeal period falls on a day on which the department is closed (i.e., Saturday, Sunday or holiday), the appeal period is extended to the next business day.
+When the 21st day of the appeal period falls on a day on which the department is closed (i.e., Saturday, Sunday or holiday), the appeal period is extended to the next business day.
 If an appeal is not filed on time, the UC Appeals Referee will determine if there was good cause for filing a late appeal.

 How to File an Appeal to a UC Service Center Determination

 Appeals may be filed:

 - by completing Section 1 of the Petition for Appeal (included with your determination), and mailing or faxing the appeal to the department;

 online from your UC account for more details view our How to File an Appeal Online page by mailing or faxing an appeal letter to the department; or,